 Eric Keser, Chief Executive Officer, Certitude

-Government departments continuously retire end-of-life IT equipment containing sensitive organisational or customer data.
+Government departments continuously procure, use and decommission IT equipment containing sensitive organisational or customer data.
 This often includes financial information, personal records, or a trove of other information which could cause a notifiable data breach.
-An often overlooked and surprisingly complex area of data security, IT equipment is often discarded through the most cost effective channels with little regard for the disposal method and partner’s credentials.
+From the very start at the procurement to equipment decommissioning and disposal, IT equipment is often poorly managed in a way that safeguards against unauthorised information disclosure – especially in the disposal stage.

-Join TES at a thought leadership round table to:
+Join IT asset management specialists, TES, and information security specialists, Certitude, at a thought leadership round table to:

 Building Cyber Defence capability within Government